mimblewimble/grin/doc/switch_commitment.md

 ## Introducing Switch Commitments

-So what could be done if the bindingness of the Pedersen Commitment unexpectedly gets broken?
+So what can be done if the bindingness of the Pedersen Commitment unexpectedly gets broken?

 In general a cryptocurrency confronted with a broken commitment scheme could choose to change the scheme in use, but the problem with this approach would be that it requires to create new transaction outputs using the new scheme to make funds secure again.
-This would require that every coin holder has to move his coins into a new transaction ouptut.
+This would require every coin holder to move his coins into new transaction outputs.
-If coins are not moved into a "new" transaction they would not profit from the security of the new commitment scheme.
-Also this has to happen **before** the scheme gets actually broken in the wild, as otherwise the existing UTXOs no longer can be assumed to contain correct values.
+If coins are not moved into new outputs, they will not profit from the security of the new commitment scheme.
+Also, this has to happen **before** the scheme gets actually broken in the wild, otherwise the existing UTXOs no longer can be assumed to contain correct values.

 In this situation [_Switch Commitments_](https://eprint.iacr.org/2017/237.pdf) offer a neat solution.
-These type of commitments allow changing the properties of the commitments just by changing the revealing / validating procedure without changing the way how commitments are created.
-(You "_switch_" to a new validation scheme and it automatically works backwards compatible with commitments created long before the actual "_switch_").
+These type of commitments allow changing the properties of the commitments just by changing the revealing / validating procedure without changing the way commitments are created.
+(You "_switch_" to a new validation scheme which is backwards compatible with commitments created long before the actual "_switch_").